parrt/cs601/lectures/webapp.md

 Web Application Architecture
 ====

-Building applications for the web is evolved over the last 20 years from brain-dead cgi-bin applications that executed shell processes with no shared memory between requests all the way up to pure JavaScript *single-page apps*.
+Building applications for the web has evolved over the last 20 years from brain-dead cgi-bin applications that executed shell processes with no shared memory between requests all the way up to pure JavaScript *single-page apps*.
 (From thin to thick client.)

 Regardless of the type of presentation layer, HTML or HTML+JavaScript or JavaScript, portions of the architecture remain the same.
+Where they live is different.

 ![](figures/webapp.png)